 How Long Does It Take to Get an Inheritance?

-If a loved one recently died and you’re one of their heirs, you may wonder about the process and how long it will take to receive your inheritance.
+If a loved one recently died and you’re one of their heirs, you may wonder about the process and how long it will take to receive your inheritance money.
 You might have plans for how the money will help you and are anxious to get the payment.
-Before you start planning how you’ll spend the money, you need to understand the probate process and the delays that may happen.
+Before you start planning how you’ll spend the money, you need to understand the complete inheritance process , the delays that may happen, and why you may want to consider an inheritance loan.

 The Basics of Probate